0xJs/EnumMitigations/README.md

 # EnumMitigations
-Reports on Driver, LSASS and other security services mitigations.
-I got inspired to build upon the EnumMitigations tool provided in the Evasion Lab (CETP) from [Altered Security](https://www.alteredsecurity.com/evasionlab), taught by [Saad Ahla](https://www.linkedin.com/in/saad-ahla/).
+Tool written in `C` which reports on Driver, LSASS and other security services mitigations.
+I got inspired to expand upon the tool provided in the Evasion Lab (CETP) which enumerated DSE from [Altered Security](https://www.alteredsecurity.com/evasionlab), taught by [Saad Ahla](https://www.linkedin.com/in/saad-ahla/).
+Now including even more security settings related to drivers and lsass.

-### Checks
+## What settings does it check
 - Driver Security Mitigations
   - Secure boot
   - Test Signing mode